SillyTavern/SillyTavern-Docs/For Contributors/Writing-Extensions.md

 }
 ```

-`display_name` is required
+* `display_name` is required.
+Displays in the "Manage Extensions" menu.
-`loading_order` is optional.
-Higher number loads later
+* `loading_order` is optional.
+Higher number loads later.
-`requires` specifies the required Extras modules dependencies.
+* `requires` specifies the required Extras modules dependencies.
+An extension won't be loaded unless the connected Extras API provides all of them.
-`optional` specifies the optional Extras dependencies
+* `optional` specifies the optional Extras dependencies.
-`js` is the main JS file, and is required
+* `js` is the main JS file reference, and is required.
-`css` is Optional
+* `css` is an optional style file reference.
-`author` is required
+* `author` is required.
+It should contain the name or contact info of the author(s).
-`auto_update` is set top true if the extension should auto-update when the version of the ST package changes
+* `auto_update` is set to true if the extension should auto-update when the version of the ST package changes.

-Downloadable extensions are installed into the `public/scripts/extensions/third-party` folder.
-Be careful about where you create your extension during development, if you plan on installing it from your github which overrites content in the `third-party` folder.
+Downloadable extensions are mounted into the `public/scripts/extensions/third-party` folder, so relative imports should be used based on that.
+Be careful about where you create your extension during development if you plan on installing it from your GitHub which overwrites the content in the `third-party` folder.

 #### `requires` vs `optional`